ioccc-src/winner/bugs.md

 Again, THANK YOU!

-# LIST OF STATUSES - PLEASE READ BEFORE FIXING (you may skip if you're only interested in knowing about entries with known issues)
+# LIST OF STATUSES

+## PLEASE READ BEFORE FIXING

+**BTW**: You may skip if you're only interested in knowing about entries with known issues.

 Entries below have one or more of the following _**STATUS**_ values.
 Please see the text below for more information.
 If an entry has more than one status it